markgodiy/PUG/PUG-Bytes/230815_CompactScripts.md

 ## Example Script 2: Going for the Shortest

-In this part, we'll show you a version of the same script that's been carefully cut down to the essentials.
+In this part, we have a version of the same script that's been carefully cut down to the essentials.
 While this script is super short, it also shows how a balance must be struck between making it brief and keeping it clear.

 ```
 $f="C:\Path\To\Memories";$d=Get-Date "2023-08-06 17:06:00";$t="FamilyTrip";$s=1